 Introduction: Emerging research suggests that men with prostate cancer (PCa) have germline mutation rates of 15% regardless of stage and 12% with metastatic PCa.
-Genetic mutations bestow variable risk for prostate cancer aggressiveness and (PVs) in certain genes.
+Genetic mutations bestow variable risk for prostate cancer aggressiveness and targeted therapy may be used in patients identified to have pathogenic variants (PVs) in certain genes.
 Updated NCCN guidelines recommend germline genetic testing (GT) in men with high or very high risk, regional and metastatic PCa.
 This study evaluates GT results and clinical characteristics identified in this population.